craigfisk/portfolio/README.md

 In conclusion, unsupervised machine learning presents a transformational opportunity for Clinique to leverage its sales associates to elevate the customer experience and establish a new standard for personalized skincare interactions.
 By unlocking customer insights, revolutionizing the skincare consultation process, and enhancing customer engagement, Clinique sales associates are empowered to forge deeper connections with customers and foster a more personalized skincare journey.
 The future of skincare sales holds immense promise for continued innovation and customer satisfaction.

-## Appendix
+## 4) Appendix

 *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems*, 3rd Edition, Aurélien Géron.
 2022, O'Reilly.

-*Deep Learning for Coders with Fastai and PyTorch: AI Applications Without a PhD*, Jeremy Howard and Sylvain Gugger.
-2020, 'Reilly.
+*AI Engineering: Building Applications with Foundation Models*, Chip Huyen.
+2025, 'Reilly.

-*Architecting Data and Machine Learning Platforms*, Marco Tranquillin, Valliappa Lakshmanan, Firat Tekiner.
-2023, O'Reilly.
+*Generative AI Design Patterns*, Valliappa Lakshmanan and Hannes Hapke.
+2025, O'Reilly.